 This article shows you how to write a welcome email to new employees, graciously accept them into your organization, and kick-start employee engagement from the start.

-Welcome emails help start off healthy employee-employer relationships by showing employees that you care.
-Great welcome emails go beyond thanking someone for joining and give them very useful information and keep the ‘new-joiner’ motivation high, by getting them excited about joining you.
+Welcome emails help start healthy employee-employer relationships by showing employees that you care.
+Great welcome emails go beyond thanking someone for joining, giving them beneficial information, and keeping the ‘new-joiner’ motivation high by getting them excited about joining you.

 Why is writing a welcome email to new employees important?

 While the onboarding process is a critical point in the talent lifecycle, and amongst which the first day plays the most important role out of the induction phase.

 ↠ 4% of new hire employees leave a job after a disastrous first day.

 ↠ 22% of turnover occurs within the first 45 days, costing the company at least 3X the former employee’s salary.